yegor256/at/README.md

 [2.31] Use Hamcrest.

-[2.32] Don't be discouraged to write bad tests, they're better than nothing.
+[2.32] Don't be discouraged from writing bad tests, they're better than nothing.

 [2.33] Every time you change the code, add more tests.

 ## Advanced

-[3.1] Classify tests as "fast" (50ms per each) and "deep" (integrate all together).
+[3.1] Classify tests as "fast" (50ms each) and "deep" (integrating everything).

-[3.2] Make tests flaky and unstable, and expect bugs reported and fixed.
+[3.2] Make tests flaky and unstable, then expect bugs to be reported and fixed.

 [3.3] Create custom matchers and reuse them in assert statements.